 We also continue to learn from our own clients who have often demonstrated some fantastic methods and 'thinking outside the box' when making a judgement and choosing the right candidate for their business.
-Often companies get too hung up on experience and past roles, rather than making judgement on other key factors.
+Often companies get too hung up on experience and past roles, rather than making a judgement on other key factors.

 Here are some of the other key factors and methods that we feel you should assess against in order to have a higher success rate when identifying talent for your business:

-A candidate may offer all the experiences you require and more, but more importantly would they fit in to the culture of your business?
+A candidate may offer all the experiences you require and more, but more importantly, would they fit into the culture of your business?
 What are the team dynamics in your business?
 Will these be affected by bringing in the individual?

 When interviewing ask some questions around key motives, outside interests, ways of working, how well they work in teams.
-For example, a good way to assess this is to get middle management and team members involved with the interviews.
+For example, a good way to assess this is to get middle management and team members involved in the interviews.
 Let them spend half an hour with the candidate on their own and let them express their opinion.
 They are going to be the individuals who will have the most interaction with the successful candidate, so how do they feel they will fit into business and its culture?

 There are a variety of tools and assessments on the market which can add real value to your process.
-Linking to cultural fit, do their behaviours fit in to the culture of the business?
+Linking to cultural fit, do their behaviours fit into the culture of the business?
 Do they have the leadership skills required to motivate and coach the team?
 We often stress to our clients not to take the results ‘too literal’, but they can often help you gain a more detailed insight into their ways of working and help you assess if their natural behaviours suit the role that is required of them.

 Often companies get too hung up on specifics and key experiences that they are looking for.
 Make sure you have a variety on your shortlists.
 Often clients are presented with backgrounds that they did not think would add value to their business but then often find themselves reassessing their requirement.
 This is not a negative.
 For example, for senior sales roles, clients often get too hung up on ‘the little black book’ and the instant value that the individual can bring to the business.
 However, do you only require a strong account manager to nurture and develop the relationships you already have?
 In manufacturing, for example, is it worth assessing someone with a strong technical background versus someone with a strong engineering background?
 If you are business heavily reliant on NPD then will this add more value for the future, rather than the present?